Aafia Siddiqui: Alleged conspiring with KSM

 According to the US government, Siddiqui's role was to "rent houses and provide administrative support for the operation".
 When she returned from Pakistan to the US in January 2003, it was, according to the charge, to help renew the American travel papers of Majid Khan, who would execute the bombing.
 In his testimony, Majid Khan stated that he provided Siddiqui with money, photos, and a completed application for an "asylum travel form" that "looked and functioned like a passport".
 He also testified that back in the US Siddiqui "opened a post office box in detainee's name, using her driver's licence information".

 The plot unraveled after Majid Khan was arrested in Pakistan on 1 March 2003 and sent to Guantánamo.
 In America, another operative, Uzair Paracha, was arrested in possession of the post box key.
 Defense attorneys note that testimony gathered by investigators was "likely to have been extracted under conditions of torture".
 Her lawyer suggested she had been the victim of identity theft while her sister Fowzia has maintained the post office box was intended for use in applying for jobs at American universities.
 In Siddiqui's trial, charges were not brought against her for opening of the post box or mailing the application.

-Amjad M Khan (her ex-husband) was questioned by the FBI and released.
+Amjad Mohammed Khan (her ex-husband) was questioned by the FBI and released.